GreenGiraffe1/Item-Catalog/README.md

 # Catalog Web App

-**Catalog Web App** is a project that display a catalog of computer components.
-The component item is organized into one of several categories.
-The items can be displayed by as one long comprehensive list, or grouped into a list by selecting a particular category.
+**Catalog Web App** is a project that displays a catalog of items, and allows users to interact with them.
+Component items are organized into one of several categories.
+The items can be displayed as one long comprehensive list, or grouped into sub-lists by category.
 An item's detailed description can be viewed by clicking on an item. **Catalog Web App** supports user registration, and logging via Facebook Login or Google Login OAuth2.0 verification.
 User's who are signed-in are able to create new items, and edit or delete items they've created.
 Permissions are in place to prevent users from modifying other users' content, and to prevent non-registered users from doing the same, or from creating new content themselves.

 ## Setup:
 Begin the setup by making sure you have an active Internet connection, and